HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 ![](images/golf.png)

 where each tree `f1`, `f2`, .... provides approaching results toward to the true target.
 Below shows the idea: the collection of the trees forms an ensemble.
-Each boosting procedure generated a tree to correct true target, such that the error is reducing: (credit from [[Aratrika Pal]][Gradient Boosting Trees for Classification: A Beginner’s Guide])
+Each boosting procedure generated a tree to correct prediction approaching toward to true target, such that the error is reducing: (credit from [[Aratrika Pal]][Gradient Boosting Trees for Classification: A Beginner’s Guide])

 ![](images/boosting_tree.png)